BhargavBhandari90/meta-display-block/readme.md

 **License:** GPLv2 or later
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Display custom meta fields in blocks.
+A Gutenberg block to display post meta fields with optional SVG icon.

-## Description ##
+## 🎯 Features

-Display custom meta fields in blocks.
+- Custom Gutenberg Block
+- Displays post meta values
+- Includes optional SVG icon
+- Supports dynamic alignment (`left`, `center`, `right`)

 ## Installation ##

 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Add/Edit post and search for "Display Meta" block
+3. Add/Edit post and search for "Meta Display" block

+## Usage

+1. Insert the **Meta Display Block** into any post or page.
+2. Select the meta key you want to display.
+3. Optionally add an svg icon.
+4. Adjust text alignment and background from block settings.

 ## Demo
 Coming Soon...